dtolpin/offtopia.net/content/academic.md

 title: "Academic"
 ---

-From 2019 to 2022 I was a faculty member of the Computer Science department at the Ben-Gurion University of the Negev, Israel.
+I am a visiting faculty member of the Computer Science department at the Ben-Gurion University of the Negev, Israel.
-Not anymore, but who knows what is around the corner.
+This means that I advise research students and collaborate on research, but am not get paid by the university.
+Everyone is happy.

 ## Research interests